Clearing and paying off debt

 Dealing with priority debts

 Some debts are classed as ‘priority debts’ as they could have more serious consequences if you don’t sort them out.
-If you also have other debts that aren’t classed as priority debts, then you can ask your creditors, which are the people you owe, to stop contacting you so that you can clear these debts first.
+If you also have other debts that aren’t classed as priority debts, then you can ask your creditors, who are the people you owe, to stop contacting you so that you can clear these debts first.

 Examples of priority debts for those living in England and Wales include: